Preparing, translating and distributing safety information (DHPC)

 • A single consistent DHPC should be prepared for all MAHs.

-• The DHPC should generally be coordinated by the MAH of the originator product.
-If the DHPC concerns several different active substances, the MAH of the originator product with the largest market share should assume the coordinating role.
+• The preparation of the DHPC should generally be coordinated by the MAH of the originator product.
+If the DHPC concerns several different active substances, the MAH of the originator product with the largest market share in Denmark should assume the coordinating role.
 In case only generic versions are registered on the Danish market, the MAH of the generic version with the largest Danish market share should assume the coordinating role.
 You can search for data on the consumption of products containing the concerned substance broken down by MAHs at medstat.dk (Danish Health Data Authority).

 • Parallel importers are generally not required to participate in the issue of DHPCs.

 • It is the coordinating MAH that acts as point of contact for the Danish Medicines Agency on behalf of all MAHs involved.
 The coordinating MAH is expected to collaborate with the other involved MAHs on the preparation of the Danish translation of the DHPC.
-This includes forwarding the DHPC to the Danish Medicines Agency and obtaining CVR numbers of the involved MAHs should they wish to receive the DHPC when it is disseminated.
+This includes forwarding the DHPC to the Danish Medicines Agency and obtaining CVR numbers of the involved MAHs should they wish to receive the DHPC when it is disseminated via e-Boks.

 • The prepared DHPC must list all MAHs with contact information and product name, unless otherwise agreed with the Danish Medicines Agency.
 The contact information provided in the DHPC should include the following details: MAH/local representative, name, telephone number and email address of local contact person.
 If there are many MAHs, we advise you to provide the contact information in table form.